trevormarvin/sectioninsert/readme.md

 I write microcontroller based devices in assembly, primarily in the Microchip PIC18 line of microcontrollers using the MPASM compiler.
 I've written enough variations based on the same system that I've built a framework for my system.
 My framework is essentially a little operating system, but very spartan and requires modifications to my framework files everytime I build a new device on my framework.

 For any new module that I base on my existing framework, there are sections of code that need to inserted into various places in what is essentially the operating system sections.
-Currently, my process is to select a code word for the new module and then modify all the framework files to include macros related to the sections of inserted of code when the project's code word is _defined_.
+My process had been to select a code word for the new module and then modify all the framework files to include macros related to the sections of inserted of code when the project's code word is _defined_.

-A tedious problem in this approach is that I have to modify my base framework files for every new module I create.
-Since these framework files are shared with all existing projects, I have to be careful to not break previous projects.
+A tedious problem in this approach was that I had to modify my base framework files for every new module I created.
+Since these framework files are shared with all existing projects, I had to be careful to not break previous projects with modifications to the files they relied on.

-To steamline and improve scaleability of this process, I propose the following preprocessor mechanism...
+To steamline and improve scaleability of this process, I created the following preprocessor mechanism...

 ## The "SECTION" preprocessor directive